kgish/skillzz/README.md

 > *The challenge: create a prototype of this website, with the main focus on the back end, especially the models and
 > search functionality.*

-I had two weeks the time to design, build, test and deploy it.
-Quite a challenge indeed.
+I was given plus minus two weeks to design, build, test and deploy it: quite the challenge indeed!

 ## Installation